COSC481W-2022Fall/capstone-project-destiny-s-child/README.md

 Hi!
 My name is Ali Mohamed.
 This is my first time developing an app.
 And, although I plan to include myself in every aspect of the project, I primarily want to work with the database as database knowledge was the thing I was lacking at my internship this summer.

 Hello, my name is Ariel Gordon.
 I am the backend developer, this will be my first time working closely with Android studio and android apps in general.
 I think this will be a great learning opportunitity for me to learn the in's and out's of creating a app.
 As well becoming proificent in a new prograaming language!

+Hi, My name is Mohammed Benloucif and I will mostly be taking part in frontend development.
+This is my first time developing a mobile application and I am always ready to learn new skills.
+I have a couple ideas on how to design a clean and appealing user interface and hope to have them come to light.